 And you can make an appointment at one of our computer clinics to get help and technical support from our helpdesk team.

-All full-time UK undergraduate students can apply, with priority being given to:
+All full-time UK undergraduate students can apply be referred.

 - a long-term laptop loan